AnkurGel/Instamojo-rb/README.md

 # Instamojo-rb
-This is the **Ruby** library of [Instamojo API](http://instamojo.com/developers).
+This is the **Ruby** library of [Instamojo REST API](https://www.instamojo.com/developers/rest/).
 This will assist you to programmatically create, edit and delete links on Instamojo.
-Also supports payments request, listing and status.
+Also supports [RAP](https://www.instamojo.com/developers/request-a-payment-api/) api for payments request, listing and status.

 ## Installation
 `gem install Instamojo-rb`